vsergeev/lua-periphery/docs/gpio.md

 ``` lua
 Property gpio.edge          mutable <string>
 ```
 Get or set the GPIO's interrupt edge.
-Can be "none", "rising", "falling", "both".
+Can be "none", "rising", "falling", or "both" (see [constants](#constants) above).

-Raises a [GPIO error](#errors) on assignment with invalid edge specified or edge interrupts are not supported.
+Raises a [GPIO error](#errors) on assignment with an invalid edge or if edge interrupts are not supported.

 ### ERRORS

-The periphery GPIO methods and properties may raise a Lua error on failure that may be propagated to the user or caught with Lua's `pcall()`.
+The periphery GPIO methods and properties may raise a Lua error on failure that can be propagated to the user or caught with Lua's `pcall()`.
 The error object raised is a table with `code`, `c_errno`, `message` properties, which contain the error code string, underlying C error number, and a descriptive message string of the error, respectively.
-The error object also provides the necessary metamethod to be formatted cleanly if it is propagated to the user by the interpeter.
+The error object also provides the necessary metamethod for it to be formatted if it is propagated to the user by the interpreter.

 ``` lua
 --- Example of error propagated to user